Best-in-class LoRaWAN Gateways

 The biggest and most comprehensive LoRaWAN gateway portfolio

 Our LoRaWAN Gateways provide an important bridge between IoT sensors and the network.
 They serve as hardware hubs that facilitate the flow of multidirectional information.
-The LoRaWAN based gateway is a central part of the IoT ecosystem, enabling the collection of data and sending it to the cloud platform.
+The LoRaWAN-based gateway is a central part of the IoT ecosystem, enabling the collection and sending of data to the cloud platform.
 As a result, TEKTELIC gateways can improve the overall security of your network.

 Secure Connection